 Glastonbury is way more than just the festival FYI.
 The whole town is bohemian all year with masses of heritage.

 A highlight is the ruins of Glastonbury Abbey where you can see the final resting place of King Arthur!

 If you didn’t want to visit with the crowds, I would recommend the less touristy Burrow Mump nearby.

 15. Fall in love with Milton Lodge Gardens

 Another garden that is perched high up on the Mendip Hills is Milton Lodge.

-On your visit, you can explore this delightful garden that is located on sloped lawn terraces of the Mendips.
-It includes a sundial, pool area, lily pond and Combe with an upper terrace that provides sweeping panoramic views.
+On your visit, you can explore this delightful garden that is located on the sloped lawn terraces of the Mendips.
+It includes a sundial, pool area, lily pond, and Combe with an upper terrace that provides sweeping panoramic views.